jxnl/blog/docs/writing/posts/self-loathing.md

     Also, I wrote this as a speech-to-text conversion.
 As I mentioned in my advice post about [writing more](./advice.md#write-more), my measure for writing more is simply putting more words on a page.
 If you're wondering how I can be so vulnerable, it's the same as what I mentioned about [confidence](./advice.md#how-to-be-confident).
 If you think this comment hurt me remember that you're just a [mirror](./advice.md#you-are-a-mirror).

+    I've also learned that writing is a exorcism of your own thoughts.
+The more I write, the less these thoughts stick around in my head.

 Maybe if you knew my background you’d understand why I wrote that piece.
 When I was younger, I had so little in my life that I hated anyone who had anything.
 I used to be jealous of people who were able to have conversations with their families during dinner or the holidays because their parents did not work retail jobs.
 I also envied those who received Christmas and birthday gifts.